How To Recover Faster From Workouts In Your 40s: Science-Based Strategies

 • Light movement: Engage in low-intensity exercises like walking, swimming, or cycling to promote blood circulation for at least 20 minutes per activity.
 Your heart rate (HR) should be slightly elevated from your resting HR.
 A good measure to follow is that your should still be able to hold a conversation.

 • Mobility Work: Incorporate dynamic stretching, foam rolling, and yoga to maintain full mobility of joints and prevent stiffness.
 The mechanics of a joint’s range of mobility is called degrees of freedom for a reason.
-The ability to move is freedom—the full expression of the body is the freedom to live, move and express.
+The ability to move is freedom, and the full expression of the body is the freedom to live, move and express.

 4. Incorporate Strategic Rest Days

 • Listen to your body: Listen to your body’s signals.
-If you feel fatigued, opt for gentle mobility work instead of skipping movement altogether.
+If you feel fatigued, opt for gentle mobility work or light plyometrics instead of skipping movement altogether.
 You can restrategize your weekly program without any guilty.
 You have only one body, you should be kind to it.

 • Plan rest days wisely: Be truthful about how much capacity your body has.
-Don’t overestimate or underestimate either.
+Don’t overestimate or underestimate it either.
 An option is alternating high-intensity workouts with low-intensity or active recovery days.
-Also, plan to modify weekly intensity goals as well.
+Also, plan to modify weekly intensity goals: week 1 may be overall moderate intensity (6-7/10 effort), week 2 high intensity (7-9/10 effort), week 3 light intensity (4-5/10 effort), and so on.
+Consider how stressful your life outside of training is.
+High stress weeks should opt for moderate intensity or lower.

 5. Optimize Supplementation for Recovery